 There is no cure for the predisposition to MH.
 The management of MH involves avoiding the triggering agents during anaesthesia.

-MH management is therefore largely preventative.
+Patients who are susceptible to MH can undergo anaesthesia safely.
 Non-triggering general anaesthesia with intravenous anaesthesia agents after purging the anaesthetic machine of all volatile residues is safe.
-Nitrous oxide gas is safe.
+Nitrous oxide (laughing gas) is safe.
 Local anaesthetics are safe.
 Spinal, epidural and other regional (numbing) anaesthetics are safe.

-The only drugs necessary to avoid in MH are volatile anaesthetic agents and a muscle relaxant drug called suxamethonium (succinylcholine).
+The only drugs necessary to avoid in MH are all volatile anaesthetic agents (including methoxyflurane – “the green whistle”) and a muscle relaxant drug called suxamethonium (succinylcholine).
 These drugs would only be administered by an anaesthetist or in a medical emergency by appropriately trained personnel.
 They do not exist in tablet form.

 People with MH can still lead an active life with no restrictions on normal activity including sports, such as rugby, netball and running marathons.
 There is an association between exertional heat stroke and MH, so we advise against extreme sporting events in high temperatures.